 Articles 11 and 191 to 193 of the Treaty on the Functioning of the European Union (TFEU).
 The EU is competent to act in all areas of environment policy, such as air and water pollution, waste management and climate change.
-Its scope for action is limited by the principle of subsidiarity and the requirement for unanimity in Council in the fields of fiscal matters, town and country planning, land use, quantitative water resources management, choice of energy sources and structure of energy supply.
+Its scope for action is limited by the principle of subsidiarity and the requirement for unanimity in Council in the fields of fiscal matters, town and country planning, land use, quantitative water resource management, choice of energy sources and structure of energy supply.

 EU environment policy rests on the principles of precaution, prevention and rectifying pollution at source, and on the ‘polluter pays’ principle.
 The precautionary principle is a risk management tool that may be invoked when there is scientific uncertainty about a suspected risk to human health or to the environment emanating from a certain action or policy.
 For instance, to avoid damage to human health or to the environment in case of doubt about a potential dangerous effect of a product, instructions may be given to stop the distribution of this product or to remove it from the market if uncertainty persists following an objective scientific evaluation.
 Such measures must be non-discriminatory and proportionate, and must be reviewed once more scientific information is available.

 Furthermore, integrating environmental concerns into other EU policy areas has become an important concept in European politics (now enshrined in Article 11 TFEU) since it first arose from an initiative of the European Council held in Cardiff in 1998 (the ‘Cardiff process’).
-In recent years, environmental policy integration has made, for instance, significant progress in the field of energy policy, as reflected in the parallel development of the EU’s climate and energy package or in the Roadmap for moving to a competitive low-carbon economy by 2050, which looks at cost-efficient ways to make the European economy more climate-friendly and less energy-consuming.
+In recent years, environmental policy integration has made significant progress, for instance, in the field of energy policy, as reflected in the parallel development of the EU’s climate and energy package or in the Roadmap for moving to a competitive low-carbon economy by 2050, which looks at cost-efficient ways to make the European economy more climate-friendly and less energy-consuming.
 It shows how the sectors responsible for Europe’s emissions — power generation, industry, transport, buildings and construction, as well as agriculture — can make the transition to a low-carbon economy over the coming decades.

 In 2001, the EU introduced its Sustainable Development Strategy (SDS), thus complementing the earlier Lisbon Strategy for promoting growth and jobs with an environmental dimension.
-Renewed in 2006 to combine the internal and international dimensions of sustainable development, the EU SDS strives for the constant improvement of the quality of life through fostering prosperity, environmental protection and social cohesion.
+Renewed in 2006 to combine the internal and international dimensions of sustainable development, the revised EU SDS strives for the constant improvement of the quality of life through fostering prosperity, environmental protection and social cohesion.
 In line with these goals, the Europe 2020 strategy for growth aims at shaping ‘smart, inclusive and sustainable growth’.
 Under its umbrella, the ‘flagship initiative for a resource-efficient Europe’ points the way towards sustainable growth and supports a shift towards a resource-efficient, low-carbon economy.
-Furthermore, in 2011 the EU committed to halt the loss of biodiversity and ecosystem services by 2020 (EU biodiversity strategy).
+Furthermore, in 2011 the EU committed itself to halting the loss of biodiversity and ecosystem services by 2020 (EU biodiversity strategy).

 EU environmental law has been built up since the 1970s.
 Several hundred directives, regulations and decisions are in force today in this field.
 However, the effectiveness of EU environmental policy is largely determined by its implementation at national, regional and local levels, and deficient application and enforcement remain an important issue.
 Monitoring is crucial — both of the state of the environment and of the level of implementation of EU environmental law.

 To counteract the wide disparity in the level of implementation among Member States, in 2001 the European Parliament and the Council adopted (non-binding) minimum standards for environmental inspections.
 In order to improve the enforcement of EU environmental law, Member States have to provide for effective, proportionate and dissuasive criminal sanctions for the most serious environmental offences.
-These include, for instance: the illegal emission or discharge of substances into air, water or soil; illegal trade in wildlife; illegal trade in ozone-depleting substances; and illegal shipment or dumping of waste.
+These include, for instance: the illegal emission or discharge of substances into the air, water or soil; illegal trade in wildlife; illegal trade in ozone-depleting substances; and illegal shipment or dumping of waste.
 Finally, the European Union Network for the Implementation and Enforcement of Environmental Law (IMPEL) is an international network of the environmental authorities of EU Member States, accession and candidate countries, as well as Norway, created to boost enforcement by providing a platform for policymakers, environmental inspectors and enforcement officers to exchange ideas and best practice.

-In 1990, the European Environment Agency (EEA) was created in Copenhagen to support the development, implementation and evaluation of environment policy and to inform the general public on the matter.
+In 1990, the European Environment Agency (EEA), based in Copenhagen, was established to support the development, implementation and evaluation of environment policy and to inform the general public on the matter.
 This EU agency (open to non-EU members) is responsible for providing sound and independent information on the state of and outlook for the environment.
 It therefore collects, manages and analyses data and coordinates the European environment information and observation network (Eionet).
 To help policymakers take informed decisions and develop environmental legislation and policies, the EU also runs the European Earth Observation Programme (Copernicus), which addresses, among other concerns, land, marine, atmosphere and climate change.
 With regard to pollutants released into air, water and land as well as off-site transfers of waste and of pollutants in waste water, the European Pollutant Release and Transfer Register (E-PRTR) provides key environmental data from more than 30 000 industrial facilities in the EU, as well as in Iceland, Liechtenstein, Norway, Serbia and Switzerland.
 The register is available to the public free of charge on the internet.

-Moreover, Parliament has repeatedly recognised the need for improved implementation as a key priority.
+Parliament has repeatedly recognised the need for improved implementation as a key priority.
 In a 2013 resolution on ‘improving the delivery of benefits from EU environmental measures: building confidence through better knowledge and responsiveness’, it criticised the unsatisfactory level of implementation of environmental law in the Member States, and made several recommendations for a more efficient implementation, such as dissemination of best practices between Member States and between regional and local authorities.
 In its position on the current environmental action programme (running until 2020), Parliament also underlined the need to enforce EU environmental law more rigorously.
 It furthermore called for greater security for investments that support environmental policy and efforts to combat climate change, and for taking more and better account of environmental concerns in other policies.

 In its resolution on the mid-term review of the EU Biodiversity Strategy, Parliament called on the Commission to review the framework for environmental inspections in order to better detect and prevent breaches.
-In an update of the environmental impact assessments directive, Parliament clarified the text by including biodiversity and climate change, and ensured that project authorisations are not subject to conflicts of interest.
+In an update of the environmental impact assessment directive, Parliament clarified the text by including biodiversity and climate change, and ensured that project authorisations are not subject to conflicts of interest.
 During negotiations with the Council, Parliament succeeded in raising quality standards to protect human health and the environment.
 Although Parliament had to give in on mandatory environmental impact assessments for the extraction and exploration of shale gas, risks to human health or the environment will nevertheless have to be taken into account for new gas projects.